AndreaBe99/gcp_cloud_engineer_notes/Quizzes/exam_topics.md

 - Instances in tier #2 must communicate with tier #3.
 What should you do?

 A. 1.
-Create an ingress firewall rule with the following settings: `¢ Targets: all instances `¢ Source filter: IP ranges (with the range set to 10.0.2.0/24) `¢ Protocols: allow all 2.
-Create an ingress firewall rule with the following settings: `¢ Targets: all instances `¢ Source filter: IP ranges (with the range set to 10.0.1.0/24) `¢ Protocols: allow all
+Create an ingress firewall rule with the following settings: `Targets: all instances`, `Source filter: IP ranges` (with the range set to 10.0.2.0/24), `Protocols: allow all` 2.
+Create an ingress firewall rule with the following settings: `Targets: all instances`,  `Source filter: IP ranges` (with the range set to 10.0.1.0/24), `Protocols: allow all`
 B. 1.
-Create an ingress firewall rule with the following settings: `¢ Targets: all instances with tier #2 service account `¢ Source filter: all instances with tier #1 service account `¢ Protocols: allow TCP:8080 2.
-Create an ingress firewall rule with the following settings: `¢ Targets: all instances with tier #3 service account `¢ Source filter: all instances with tier #2 service account `¢ Protocols: allow TCP: 8080
+Create an ingress firewall rule with the following settings: `Targets: all instances with tier #2 service account `, `Source filter: all instances with tier #1 service account`, `Protocols: allow TCP:8080` 2.
+Create an ingress firewall rule with the following settings: `Targets: all instances with tier #3 service account`, `Source filter: all instances with tier #2 service account`, `Protocols: allow TCP: 8080`
 C. 1.
-Create an ingress firewall rule with the following settings: `¢ Targets: all instances with tier #2 service account `¢ Source filter: all instances with tier #1 service account `¢ Protocols: allow all 2.
-Create an ingress firewall rule with the following settings: `¢ Targets: all instances with tier #3 service account `¢ Source filter: all instances with tier #2 service account `¢ Protocols: allow all
+Create an ingress firewall rule with the following settings: `Targets: all instances with tier #2 service account`, `Source filter: all instances with tier #1 service account`, `Protocols: allow all` 2.
+Create an ingress firewall rule with the following settings: `Targets: all instances with tier #3 service account`, `Source filter: all instances with tier #2 service account`, `Protocols: allow all`
 D. 1.
-Create an egress firewall rule with the following settings: `¢ Targets: all instances `¢ Source filter: IP ranges (with the range set to 10.0.2.0/24) `¢ Protocols: allow TCP: 8080 2.
-Create an egress firewall rule with the following settings: `¢ Targets: all instances `¢ Source filter: IP ranges (with the range set to 10.0.1.0/24) `¢ Protocols: allow TCP: 8080
+Create an egress firewall rule with the following settings: `Targets: all instances`, `Source filter: IP ranges` (with the range set to 10.0.2.0/24), `Protocols: allow TCP: 8080` 2.
+Create an egress firewall rule with the following settings: `Targets: all instances`, `Source filter: IP ranges` (with the range set to 10.0.1.0/24) `Protocols: allow TCP: 8080`

 **Answer: B**